microsoft/vscode-arduino/BRANCHNOTES.md

 **2020 02 23** Several tests, fixes and improvements within cocopa. `Arduino.h` now added to forced includes.
 Fixed code which wasn't linted up to now.
 Added hint to end of build how to rebuild the IntelliSense configuration.
 Added missing version field to `c_cpp_properties.json`.
 **2020 02 25** Implemented and tested support for `.cpp`-sketches.
 Done implementing the most relevant unit tests in cocopa.
 Two independent alpha testers confirm proper working of the previous alpha releases.
 Updated to the latest revision of cocopa.
 **2020 02 26** Preparing for pull request: Removed all code marked `IS-REMOVE` and dead code which I was able to identify.
 Reviewed all TODOs and resolved those which can be fixed without having to bother the maintainers.
 Left the unresolved on grounds of documentation.
+**2020 02 27** Integrated analysis into all builds.
+Fixed bug in board management (board configuration couldn't be set anymore).
+Added logging filter for non-verbose builds and uploads to remove spurious messages.
+Added post-build script support.
+**2020 02 28** Moved some code to cocopa.
+Cocopa now tries to parse the compiler arguments to set the C++ standard according to the C++ standard set by the individual board package.
+Better error handling for pre-/post-build commands.
+Error reporting for exceptions during build cleanup.
+Full `cmd` and `bash` support within pre-/post-build commands.
+Environment variables for pre-/post-build commands.

 ## Status
 |      | Tasks   |